ysw1021/ScoPE/README.md

 https://arxiv.org/abs/2311.07430

-In this version, only controllability for Amazon-camera review corpus is available.
-Other corpus controllabaility will be available soon!
+In this version, only setting for Amazon-camera review corpus is available.
+Other settings will be available soon!

 ## Requirements
 python == 3.8 (observed error about importing fairseq in python version >= 3.10)